-Well, the first thing to note is that few people ever really need to go from one extreme to the other of the Anambas.
-Most of the locals just go from A to B within the island they live on.
+Well, the first thing to note is that generally, few people here really need to go from one extreme to the other of the Anambas.
+Most locals just go from A to B within the island they live on.
 In the vast majority of cases, they own a moped, locally known as "ojek" to get them around.

 Ojek riders are usually strategically positioned around their island's ferry terminal, so look for them there if and when you need a ride.